heyhuynhgiabuu/felixblog/content/posts/My Insane Blog Pipeline.md

     exit 1
 fi

-if ! python3 images.py; then
-    echo "Failed to process image links."
-    exit 1
-fi

-# Step 4: Build the Hugo site
+# Execute the Python script
-echo "Building the Hugo site..." if ! hugo; then
-    echo "Hugo build failed."
-    exit 1
-fi
+$PYTHON_CMD images.py

-# Step 5: Add changes to Git
+# Step 4: Add changes to Git
-echo "Staging changes for Git..." if git diff --quiet && git diff --cached --quiet; then
+echo "Staging changes for Git..." if [ -z "$(git status --porcelain)" ]; then
     echo "No changes to stage."
 else
     git add .
 fi

-# Step 6: Commit changes with a dynamic message
+# Step 5: Commit changes with a dynamic message
-commit_message="New Blog Post on $(date +'%Y-%m-%d %H:%M:%S')"
+COMMIT_MESSAGE="New Blog Post on $(date '+%Y-%m-%d %H:%M:%S')"
-if git diff --cached --quiet; then
+if [ -z "$(git diff --cached --name-only)" ]; then
     echo "No changes to commit."
 else
     echo "Committing changes..."
-    git commit -m "$commit_message" fi
+    git commit -m "$COMMIT_MESSAGE" fi

-# Step 7: Push all changes to the main branch
+# Step 6: Push all changes to the main branch
-echo "Deploying to GitHub Main..." if ! git push origin main; then
-    echo "Failed to push to main branch." exit 1 fi

-# Step 8: Push the public folder to the hostinger branch using subtree split and force push
-echo "Deploying to GitHub Hostinger..." if git branch --list | grep -q 'hostinger-deploy'; then
+echo "Deploying to GitHub..."
-    git branch -D hostinger-deploy fi

-if ! git subtree split --prefix public -b hostinger-deploy; then
-    echo "Subtree split failed."
-    exit 1
-fi

-if ! git push origin hostinger-deploy:hostinger --force; then
+git push origin main
-    echo "Failed to push to hostinger branch." git branch -D hostinger-deploy
-    exit 1
-fi

-git branch -D hostinger-deploy

 echo "All done!
-Site synced, processed, committed, built, and deployed."
+Site synced, processed, committed, and pushed to GitHub." echo "Cloudflare Pages will automatically deploy your site."
 ```